retched/Basic-Purchase-Orders/README.md

 ## Contributions

 Contributions are welcome.
 Again, I'm not the original author of this module.
-I just provided a merger between this version of purchaese orders and the original one provided on the forum.
+I just provided a merger between this version of purchase orders and the original one provided on the forum.
 This module is broadly fully completed with very few tweaks necessary.

 ## Frequently Asked Questions